HL7/fhir-specialty-rx/input/pages/human-interaction.md

 ### Hosting of SMART Applications

-A requester such as a pharmacy may potentially partner with an intermediary or other party to host the SMART application and perform the above process on its behalf.
+A requester may potentially partner with an intermediary or other party to host the SMART application and perform the above process on its behalf.

 <br>